What is Sn0wsLogger?

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

 Alfonso, Hunter, Xenon, and Covid are some examples of stealer-type malware.
-Malicious programs can have a wide variety of heinous functionalities, and these functions can be in different combinations.
+These malicious programs can have a wide variety of dangerous functionalities, and these functions can be in different combinations.

-Common types/features include (but are not limited to): data encryption and/or screen-locking for ransom purposes (ransomware), download/installation of additional malware, recording/streaming video and/or audio via device's webcam/microphone, use of system resources to mine cryptocurrency (cryptominers), keylogging, information extraction from various browsers and apps, exfiltration of stored content, remote access and control over the infected machine, etc.
+Common types/features include (but are not limited to) data encryption and screen-locking for ransom purposes (ransomware), download/installation of additional malware, recording/streaming video and audio via the device's webcam/microphone, use of system resources to mine cryptocurrency (cryptominers), keylogging, information extraction from various browsers and apps, exfiltration of stored content, remote access and control over the infected machine, etc.

 Regardless of how malware operates, it poses a serious threat to device integrity and user privacy.
 Therefore, all system infections must be eliminated without delay.

 Ransomware and other malware infections are commonly spread through malspam campaigns, untrusted file/software download sources, fake (third party) software updating tools, Trojans and unofficial software activation tools.

 Note that malicious MS Office documents can install malware only when users enable editing/content (macros commands).
 If the documents are opened with MS Office versions prior to 2010, however, the documents install malicious software automatically, since these older versions do not include "Protected View" mode.

 Examples of untrusted file and software download sources are Peer-to-Peer networks (torrent clients), free file hosting websites, freeware download sites, and unofficial web pages.
 These are used to distribute malicious files by disguising them as legitimate and regular.
 When users download and open (execute) the files, however, they inadvertently install malware.